marbetschar/marco.betschart.name/blog/2021-08-30-elementary-OS-6-post-release-bugfixing.md

 to squash bugs in the all new elementary OS 6 Odin.

 {% hint style="warning" %}
 **Please note:** Not all of the fixes described below are already released.
-Some are still undergoing testings and reviews before releases.
+Some are still undergoing testings and reviews.
-So it might take some more time till those fixes are available to you.
+So it might take some more time till all of those fixes are available to you.
 {% endhint %}

 ## Mail